EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 After retrivieng all elements, the new post is inserted into the database using an SQLquery with the details provided in the form.
 The function then updates the count of posts for all users in the database and redirects the user to the main page.

 If the request method is "GET", the function queries the database to get all posts and comments associated with each post.

 To get the comments I decided to use a dictionary, when the function retrievs comments from the database, a dictionary is created with the post id as the key and a list of comments as the value.
 This is because it allows for easy access to the comments for each post when rendering the HTML template.
-The dictionary also allows for efficient updating and accessing of comments when a new comment is added to a post.
+The dictionary also allows for efficient updating and accessing of comments when a new comment is added to a post:
 ```.py
 comments_dict = {}
         for post in posts: